davidroulet/Labo-Master/labo-01-git-flow/Step-02-prerequisites.md

 <figure><img src="../../.gitbook/assets/image (1).png" alt=""><figcaption><p>Source : A successful git branching model</p></figcaption></figure>

-* [ ] Which branches are persistent and what do they contain?
+* [X] Which branches are persistent and what do they contain?

 ```
 //TODO
+Main
+et ce veux etre la branche principal (genre prod)
 ```

-* [ ] Why do we have to merge hotfix in both master and develop branches, but not into all active feature branches?
+* [X] Why do we have to merge hotfix in both master and develop branches, but not into all active feature branches?

 ```
 //TODO
+Pour evité que le bug revienne à la prochaine release
 ```

 ## Initialize git flow on an existing project